Re-openings of Museums in Andalucia

 This museum reopened on 26 May.
 Half-hourly entrance slots must be booked in advance, to ensure adequate distancing can be maintained inside the galleries.

 Caminito del Rey footpath (Malaga)

 The path closed again on 10th November.
 The path had reopened on 12 June at weekends only.
-Tickets are now available online for Friday, Saturday and Sunday until the end of June.
-There is no published info on when the next tranche of tickets for July will be released.
+Tickets are now available online for Friday, Saturday and Sunday until the end of June; it is not yet known when tickets for July will be released.
 The ticket-only price remains 10€ and the shuttle bus is 3.50€ The number of visitors a day was limited to 50% ( 550) of the normal daily capacity in June, and then stepped up in July and August to the normal 1.100 in september.

 Alcázar Real de Sevilla